9 Tromso Museums to Visit (When the Weather Lets You Down!)

 Straumen Gård on Kvaløya

-Did we miss your favorite?
-Let us know the best museums in Tromso in the comments!
+Did I miss your favorite?
+Let me know the best museums in Tromso in the comments.
+Thanks!

 1. Perspektivet (Perspectives Museum)